 Be warned also that if you visit during the annual Hindu festival Thaipusam (held often around January/February time, please check if you are planning to visit around this time!), the place is extremely crowded.

-How to take photos here:
+How to take photos at The Batu Caves:

 The picture below was actually a lot easier to take than I thought it would be.
 Before I went I used to think you would need a drone or need to be up high to take this photo, but you just need to have a friend standing at the bottom of the stairs a little bit back, then get them to take a picture of you once you have climbed the stairs.
 I wouldn’t advise going alone and using a tripod as it will take you a while to climb and you won’t be able to see the tripod all the time, so someone could easily steal it.
 If you are travelling alone, just ask someone to take the photo for you!